-Ostend-Bruges airport is having busiest day since March 22 attacks
+Ostend-Bruges airport is having busiest day since 22 March 2016 attacks

-Due to today’s national strike, Brussels Airport has decided to cancel all departing flights.
+Due to today’s national strike, Brussels Airport has decided to cancel all departing passenger flights.
 A drastic measure, but the airport couldn’t guarantee the safety of the airport staffers and the many expected passengers.
-TUI fly Belgium quickly acted by ferrying several aircraft to the regional airports.
+TUI fly Belgium quickly reacted by ferrying several aircraft to the regional airports.
 The holiday airline is now operating more flights from the airports of Antwerp, Liège and Ostend-Bruges.

-The airport near the coast his having busiest day since the 22 March 2016 attacks, when many flights were forced to divert after the bombs in Brussels and Brussels Airport.
+The airport near the coast his having its busiest day since the 22 March 2016 attacks, when many flights were forced to divert after the bombs in Brussels and at Brussels Airport.

-“Since a few days, we have started working on a contingency plan with one mission: to bring all passengers to their destinations despite the national strike,” TUI fly Belgium spokesperson Florènce Bruyère said to Aviation24.be.
+“Since a few days, we have started working on a contingency plan with one mission: to bring all passengers to their destinations despite the national strike,” TUI fly Belgium spokesperson Florence Bruyère said to Aviation24.be.

 “Four flights will depart from Liège airport and four from Antwerp, most of the flights (twelve) will take-off from Ostend-Bruges airport, passengers were briefed and will be bussed from Brussels Airport to the regional airports,” Bruyère told, “for some passengers, it has been two-three years since their last holiday due to the pandemic, our team is working hard to give them their well-deserved holiday.”